 The Texas Pecan Board has been around since August 1998 when a statewide election was conducted by pecan farmers to approve the voluntary checkoff program.

-Checkoff programs exist because growers (not buyers or shellers) decided that they were better off if they all cooperate to do promotion, research, education and marketing – TOGETHER!
+Checkoff programs exist because growers (not buyers or shellers) decide that they are better off if they all cooperate to do promotion, research, education and marketing – TOGETHER!
 The Texas Pecan Board like every other commodity board in Texas (beef, corn, sorghum, peanuts, etc.) is a state agency representing your commodity.
-We operate as a state agency under the umbrella of the Texas Department of Agriculture.
+We operate as a state agency under the auspices of the Texas Department of Agriculture.
 They (TDA), oversee our assessment collection, our elections, our meetings, our budget, even our checking accounts to ensure that we spend your money properly and wisely.

 Checkoff programs can have a lot of power and authority in an industry because they are a state agency and are a part of state government but they must have grower support to accomplish anything.
 Checkoff programs are the purest form of grower cooperation and USDA economic research consistently shows that for every $1 invested you get as much as $18 in return.

 Below is a google map of all the pecan orchards, suppliers, retails stores, shellers, etc., that I have found or knew about.
 It changes regularly!